Prophecies are funny things. They always come true

 - In Revenge of the Sith: Anakin has a vision in which Padme dies in childbirth.
 He falls to the dark side in order to protect her, when Darth Sidious promises him the power to save people from death.
 His fall causes her to lose the will to live, and she gives birth to the twins and just gives up.
 Nice Job Breaking It, Hero.

 - The novelization twists the knife further with a throwaway comment by Padme earlier.
 When Anakin tells her she will die in childbirth, she points out that she is on Coruscant, with modern medicine, and will not die.
-If he hadn't turned evil, she would never have gone haring off to find him and ended up in labor on Polis Massa, a mining asteroid in a middle of nowhere.
+If he hadn't turned evil, she would never have gone haring off to find him and ended up in labor on Polis Massa, a mining asteroid in the middle of nowhere.

 - Alternatively, it could be said that it was his betrayal of the Jedi that had "balanced the force".
 Prior to the betrayal, Jedi far outweighed the Sith; the betrayal evened things out a bit.
 The mistake of the Jedi was to think balance = good.

-- Word Of God has refuted this, stating that the existence of any Sith is an imbalance.
+- Word of God has refuted this, stating that the existence of any Sith is an imbalance.
 Though within the movie itself, Yoda did consider the idea that he might have misinterpreted what the prophecy meant about "balance".

 - In The Thief of Bagdad the prophecy predicts that a tyrant shall be overthrown by the lowest of the low, who appears on a cloud.
 Pretty much exactly what it says in the prophecy happens, so it's not as much of a twist as some of the other examples, but it's still an example of vague prophecy, since the fact that the prophecy never named the tyrant left the common people thinking it was Ahmad, not the usurping evil vizier Jaffar who is actually tyrannical as opposed to Ahmad's mere incompetence.